-Heeley City Farm's Dementia Department is a set to help and provide a hub of support for carers for people with Dementia through Carers groups and info support and also to help people with dementia through Animal Assisted Therapy and other creative resources.
+Heeley City Farm's Dementia Department provides a hub of support for carers for people with Dementia through Carers groups and info' support; and also to help people with dementia through Animal Assisted Therapy and other creative resources.

 VOTING IS NOW OPEN for The People's Projects. https://www.thepeoplesprojects.org.uk/projects/view/farm-days-dementia-project

 We are in the running for some funding from ITV's The People's Projects for a new dementia project here at the Farm, Farm Days Dementia Project.
 The funding is based on a vote process.
 Voting is open now until 30th April.